security-assignments/paypal-webhook/README.md

 * `SANDBOX_GOOGLE_GROUP_NAME` -- name (email address) identifying the sandbox google group
 * `PAYPAL_WEBHOOK_ID_SANDBOX`
 * `PAYPAL_WEBHOOK_ID_LIVE`
-* `SENDGRID_EMAIL_API_KEY` -- the sendgrid secret api key.
-Set this via GCP Secrets and expose as an env var.
+* `GSUITE_ADMIN_USER` -- the Google Workspace user to impersonate.
+Emails will be sent from this account, or from an alias of this account.

+The service account running the cloud run function needs to have Workspace domain-wide delegation rights.

 If paypal mock transactions are being used and paypal validation should be skipped, set `PAYPAL_MOCK` env var.